 Corporate Sustainability Practices

 The Salvation Army believes that it is humanity's responsibility to manage the earth's resources to sustain the environment and improve the quality of human life.
-As a result, Salvation Army policies have been developed to promote good environmental practices and, in the United Kingdom, has chosen to be certified under IS014001, a set of international standards for environmental management, as a demonstration of the commitment to the environment.25 The Salvation Army is committed to minimising any negative environmental impact, aligning its work to the wider sustainability agenda, using ethically sourced goods wherever possible, measuring its environmental impacts, and reducing waste and increasing recycling.
+As a result, Salvation Army policies have been developed to promote good environmental practices.
+In the United Kingdom, our territorial headquarters and some other locations are certified under IS014001, a set of international standards for environmental management, as a demonstration of the commitment to the environment.25 The Salvation Army is committed to minimising any negative environmental impact, aligning its work to the wider sustainability agenda, using ethically sourced goods wherever possible, measuring its environmental impacts, and reducing waste and increasing recycling.

 Thrift Stores